-The net losses can be used against the income of the next years as following:
+The net losses can be used against the income of the next years as follows:

-- Years beginning before January 1, 2005 the net operation losses can be carried over to each one of the following seven (7) taxable years. - Years beginning after December 31, 2004 and before January 1, 2013 - the carryover period will be twelve (12) years. - In case of net operating losses incurred in taxable years beginning after December 31, 2012 - the carryover period will be ten (10) years. - The amount to be carried over to each one of such following taxable years will be: - the excess, if any, of the amount of such net operating loss over the sum of the net income for each one of the taxable years beginning before January 1, 2013, and - (2) the ninety (90) percent of the net income for the taxable years beginning after December 31, 2012.
+- Years beginning before January 1, 2005 the net operating losses can be carried over to each one of the following seven (7) taxable years. - Years beginning after December 31, 2004 and before January 1, 2013 - the carryover period will be twelve (12) years. - In case of net operating losses incurred in taxable years beginning after December 31, 2012 - the carryover period will be ten (10) years. - The amount to be carried over to each one of such following taxable years will be: - (1) the excess, if any, of the amount of such net operating loss over the sum of the net income, computed with the exceptions, additions and limitations set forth in Section 1033.14(d), for each one of the taxable years beginning before January 1, 2013, and - (2) the ninety (90) percent of the net income for the taxable years beginning after December 31, 2012.